WhyDRS/Database/_FOLDER_FOR_BIBIC_👀/Brokers_that_dont_DRS.md

-kdoIf broker cannot DRS transfer:
+# If broker cannot DRS transfer:

 ## Intro/disclaimer:
 **${name of broker}** does not DRS transfer shares, so you need to transfer your shares to another broker that can DRS transfer. **{if outside US}** A popular route has been through Interactive Brokers (IBKR), as they are available internationally and can DRS transfer for $5(US).
 For this example, IBKR is being used. **{if inside US}** A popular route has been through Fidelity, as they are able to reliably DRS transfer for free, and it’s a very simple process to request it.
 Fidelity have also been known to reimburse transfer fees when moving to them **{(up to $75)}**